 The whitening effect won't last as long if you smoke or drink red wine, tea or coffee, which can all stain your teeth.

 Teeth whitening doesn't work on dentures, crowns, fillings or veneers.

 No matter what treatment you use, there's a chance your gums will be sensitive to the chemicals used in teeth whitening, particularly if you already have sensitive teeth.
 There's also a chance of burns to gums and some of the whitening kits used at home can harm tooth enamel.

 What if I'm not happy with the results?

-If you're concerned that teeth whitening by a dental professional has harmed you, contact the Dental Complaints Service on 0208 253 0800.
+If you're concerned that teeth whitening by a dental professional has damaged your teeth, you can contact the Dental Complaints Service online or call them on 020 8253 0800.
 This is an expert, free and independent service that can help if you have a complaint about private dental care.

-If you think your teeth whitening has been carried out illegally (that is, by someone not qualified or registered to perform it) contact the General Dental Council on 0207 167 6000 or email firstname.lastname@example.org.
+If you think your teeth whitening has been carried out illegally (that is, by someone not qualified or registered to perform it) you can report this on the General Dental Council website.

 Page last reviewed: 17 January 2022